 Price protection: The Municipality will secure its power supply by requesting competitive bids from the largest and most experienced power suppliers serving the region.
 This competition will be designed to result in the best possible price.
 The Municipality will only launch the aggregation when it obtains a bid that meets the criteria set by the municipal officials.
-Any Program materials which reference the Municipalities' objectives or goals of lower cost power or cost savings will also include a notice that the Municipality can not guarantee that the Aggregation Program will provide customers with prices lower than the distribution utilities' Basic Service rate over the full term of any supply contract entered into by the Municipality.
 It is also the objective of the Municipality to support the development of additional green resources through the purchase of a higher level of Renewable Energy Certificates ("RECs").
 In requesting bids to serve its customer load, the Municipality may act individually or as part of a Buying Group with other municipalities.